A dental crown is the pinnacle of technological innovation in the dental industry.

 Disadvantages of a Dental Crown

 One of the biggest disadvantages of dental crowns is the possibility of allergic reactions.
-This is because of the diversity of materials used to create a dental crown.
+This is because of the diversity of materials used to create a tooth crown.
 That’s why you need to consult a dentist first before deciding on getting a crown installed on your tooth or a group of teeth.